lichuan/gabriel/README.md

 ##DEPENDENCY

-  Gabriel depends on some third library, such as yaml-cpp, ace, protobuf, mysql++, lua5.2. please make sure
+  Gabriel depends on some third libraries, such as yaml-cpp, ace, protobuf, mysql++, lua5.2. please make

-  that you have builded these dependent libs before you build Gabriel engine.
+  sure that you have builded these dependent libraries before you build Gabriel engine.